wp-plugins/wpstorecart/readme.txt

 * Guest checkout
 * Run your shop as "Digital Products Only", "Physical Products Only" or with both
 * Products support limited or unlimited quantities
-* PayPal payments (Authorize.NET, 2CheckOut, Liberty Reserve, Quickbooks available)
+* PayPal payments (Authorize.NET, 2CheckOut, Liberty Reserve, Quickbooks, Skrill/Moneybookers also available)
-* Tested on IE 7,8,9, Opera 11, Chrome 7 and 11, Firefox 3.6, 4, and Safari 5
+* Tested on IE 7,8,9, Opera 11, Chrome 7 and 11, Firefox 3.6, 4, 5, 6, & 7, and Safari 5
 * **and much, much MORE!**

 ![The wpStoreCart Setup Wizard allows you to easily get wpStoreCart setup to sell your products.](http://wpstorecart.com/wp-content/plugins/wpstorecart/screenshot-1.jpg "The wpStoreCart Setup Wizard")